wdi-sg/gitbook-2018/06-ruby-rails/rails-intro/readme.md

 Migrations are used to create the schema of our database.
 When we generate a model it creates a migration file that will automatically create the correct database table.

-To run all pending migrations just type `rake db:migrate` and the new table will be created.
+To run all pending migrations just type `rails db:migrate` and the new table will be created.

 Migrations can also be used to make other database modifications. (eg adding, removing, renaming columns)